-Kelloggs decided to challenge us when we applied for the FruityLoops trademark in the US.
+- Kelloggs decided to challenge us when we applied for the FruityLoops trademark in the US.
 We had a very strong case AND we received the trademark in Europe as the two markets are obviously separated.
-But later they claimed to have released CDs and games in their cereal boxes, and as we didn't want to waste money fighting them in court for 5 years ...
+But later they claimed to have released software CDs and games in their cereal boxes, and so were already in the 'Software' industry.
+As we didn't want to fight them in court for 5 years ...

-''Fruity' seems to have all sorts of meanings and innuendo associated with it that we thought best to avoid for the sake of international marketing appeal.
+- 'Fruity' seems to have all sorts of meanings associated with it that we thought best to avoid for the sake of marketing appeal.

-The 'loops' part of the name implied that music was made from pre-canned loops and no 'musician' wants to be associated with that.
-We even had one customer almost lose a contract because their label heard about them using FruityLoops and believed they were using a 'pre-canned loops' application.
+- The 'Loops' part of the name implied that music was made from pre-canned loops and no 'musician' wants to be associated with that.
+We even had one customer almost lose a contract, because their label heard about them using FruityLoops and thought they were using a 'pre-canned loops'.

-No one ever took the 'FruityLoops' name seriously.
-Whenever we went to a meeting to discuss a possible bundle with a hardware manufacturer, we had to excuse ourselves and explain for half an hour that it WAS a real music production package, while the marketing managers on the opposite side of the table were looking at us with grins on their faces.
+- No one ever took the 'FruityLoops' name seriously.
+Whenever we went to a meeting to discuss bundling with hardware manufacturers, we ended up explaining for half an hour that FruityLoops WAS a real music production package, while their marketing managers opposite, were looking at us with grins on their faces.

-Anyway, since we changed the name we have received a lot more credibility and our customers no longer seem to be ashamed to admit what application they are using to make music.
-The FL Studio demo is now downloaded over 30,000 times PER DAY and is used by some of the biggest names in the industry.
+Since we changed the name we started to be taken more seriously and customers are happy to tell people what application they are using to make music.
+The FL Studio trial is now downloaded over 30,000 times PER DAY and is used by some of the biggest names in the industry.
 We have definitely come a long way thanks to our customers support.